Learn How to sew a Flirty Fall Skirt in all sizes with this super easy tutorial!

 Hi everyone!
-I shared this tutorial for a Flirty Fall Skirt over at the Favecrafts blog to help celebrate National Sewing month (national sewing month was in September) I wanted to share the tutorial over here too, in case you missed the original…
+I shared this tutorial for a Flirty Fall Skirt over at the Favecrafts blog to help celebrate National Sewing month.
+I wanted to share the tutorial over here too, in case you missed the original…

 I’ve always loved skirts.
 To me, they are a perfect spring/summer/fall transition clothing item.
 When temperatures are warm, you can pair a skirt with t-shirts and sandals.
 Then as the weather starts to cool down, you can add a sweater, boots and even tights.

 The project I am sharing today is a super simple, single-tiered skirt.
 What I love about this skirt is 1. the construction is based on just a few measurements and the “pattern pieces” are straight cuts, so it really only takes a few minutes to cut out.
 2. The skirt has a comfy elastic waistband, but since the 1st tier is attached below the belly, there is hardly any extra bulk around the waistline.
 (And who needs extra bulk there?)